mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=12345`

 ## Pending backlog
-- sort optimistic data to match sort of backend data, this is to prevent flicker.
 - setup redirect for index to list and index to show
 - edit is showing spinner, it should show cached data
 - add indexes as needed in db